oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 =============================================
 This Dockerfile extends the Oracle WebLogic image by creating a sample WebLogic Server  12.2.1.3 domain and cluster into a Docker image.

-A domain is created inside the image and Utility scripts are copied into the image, enabling users to start an Administration Server and a Managed Servers each running in separate containers.
+A domain is created inside the image and utility scripts are copied into the image, enabling users to start an Administration Server and a Managed Servers each running in separate containers.
+As part of the domain configuration there is a data source that connectsd to a Derby database started in the Admin Server container.
+The data source in the Managed servers connect to the Derby database in the Admin server container.

+**Note:** In this sample the WebLogic servers are configured with a blank listen address, when running JTA transactions you must use a DNS server to configure the listen addresses to use DNS names.

 ### Providing the Administration Server user name and password

 **During Docker Build:** The user name, password must be supplied in domain_security.properties file.
 The property file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_build` in the HOST.
-This properties file gets copied into the image directory `/u01/oracle/properties`.
+This property file gets copied into the image directory `/u01/oracle/properties`.

 **During Docker Run:** The user name and password must be supplied in a security.properties file.
 The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_run` in the HOST.
-In the Docker run command line add the -v option maps the properties file into the image directory /u01/oracle/properties.
+In the Docker run command line add the -v option maps the property file into the image directory /u01/oracle/properties.

-The security properties files enables the scripts to configure the correct authentication for the WebLogic Administration Server and Managed Servers.
+The security property files enables the scripts to configure the correct authentication for the WebLogic Administration Server and Managed Servers.
 The format of the security.properties and domain_security.properties files are key=value pairs, for example:

 username=myadminusername
 password=myadminpassword